 Sail Around Manhattan on a Four-Course Dinner Cruise

 There’s nothing more atmospheric than a romantic dinner cruise.
 Starting at $125 per person, Hornblower cruises leave from a pier just off of Houston street and offer a four-course meal and three hours of scenic cruising.
-The route includes iconic Manhattan landmarks, and sails directly under the Brooklyn Bridge.
-World Yacht features a similar package, with complementary roses and champagne.
+The route includes iconic Manhattan landmarks and sails directly under the Brooklyn Bridge.
+World Yacht features a similar package, with complimentary roses and champagne.

 Jazz Your Way to Love

 Jazz fans rejoice!
 Here comes the only holiday where it’s socially acceptable to blast the supple tones of sax arpeggios into the night sky.
 And that’s just what several venues plan to do this year on Valentine’s Day.
 Smooth Jazz New York is holding three concerts over Valentine’s weekend this year, all at the Beacon Theatre.
 Jazz at Lincoln Center is also getting us in the mood with Freddy Cole: Songs for Lovers.
 Tickets are $45 and can be upgraded to include a four-course prix fixe with wine pairing for $140.

 Bonus: Tour the Museum of Sex

 Possibly not a first date scenario and definitely not a family-friendly outing, a stroll through the Museum of Sex on 5th avenue will delight and thrill curious lovers from all walks of life.
 The museum is holding a special Valentine’s Day package that includes a fruit-infused vodka shot referred to as “aphrodisiac treatment,” along with admission to Bompas and Parr’s Jump for Joy: Bouncy Castle of Breasts.